maude-v/invasion_risk_EICAT/README.md

-# Master's thesis
+# Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation

 This code was developed in the course of my Master's in Conservation Biology at the University of Bern.
+It aims to help aggregate estimates obtained through EICAT-based expert elicitation to assess invasion risks .

-It was applied to the case of the conservation introduction of the sihek and resulted in the article titled "Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation".
+It was applied to the case of the conservation introduction of the sihek.

+Detailed aims, example of use and resulting conclusions are described in the following manuscript:
+**Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation,
+Maude Vernet, Amanda Trask, Caitlyn Andrews, John G. Ewen, Stefano Canessa**

 This repo contains source files for this article and relevant data.